 - • Individualized Therapy (Private Sessions with a therapist in addition to group based therapies)

 - • Dual Diagnosis or Co-occurring Treatment (services to diagnose and treat mental health disorders, which are common among those that struggle with alcoholism)

 Inpatient or Outpatient? - Inpatient facilities require you stay on campus for the duration of treatment.
 Outpatient programs have you stay at home and meet in regular intervals.
 Both have advantages.
 Inpatient care tends to be more intensive, supportive and involves different areas of physical and emotional treatments.
 Outpatient programs focus more on providing the therapy, but allow the individual to stay at work or school during programming.
 You should choose the type of program that will best suit your needs, but in more serious cases of addiction, a controlled inpatient environment is likely best.

 At Cirque Lodge: We are considered by many addiction treatment professionals as the preeminent inpatient facility for individual struggling with alcoholism, drug addiction and prescription drug abuse.
 We are licensed through the state of Utah and health care accredited by the Joint Commission.
 Treatment is individualized to meet the needs of each client.
 If you are struggling with alcohol abuse, the program will be tailored to address your specific needs with alcohol rehab and therapy.
-We offer multiple individual therapy sessions each week and medical sessions to assist with treating co-occurring mental health disorders like anxiety, depression or PTSD.
+We offer multiple individual therapy sessions each week and ongoing medical sessions throughout treatment to assist with co-occurring mental health disorders like anxiety, depression or PTSD.

 Is Family involved in Treatment?